Garg56/control-copy-music4jellyfin/README.md

 You have your classified and ordered music in your reference folder, and you want :

 - to check if Jellyfin will integrate it,
-- copy your music to a Jellyfin folder.
+- to copy your music to a Jellyfin folder.

 Here, a simple bash script[^1] to check or copy your music referential.